kabir0x23/kabir0x23/README.md

 ![GitHub_kabir0x23](https://user-images.githubusercontent.com/44284877/178658993-e498afd0-db9c-4f4d-ab59-0b0d5e14ab83.png "Kabir0x23")

-Working on **open-source** projects,  and communities, where people can contribute and get started with their open-source journey.
+Working on **Opensource** projects,  and communities, where people can contribute and get started with their Opensource and Cybersecurity journey.
-The community's goal is to help new folks get started with open-source and to help existing folks get more involved in the open-source communities.
+The community's goal is to help new folks get started with Opensource and Cybersecurity, and to help existing folks get more involved in the Opensource communities.
+The goal for the coming months is to contribute more to Opensource and help new folks to get into Opensource and Cybersecurity.
-Creating technical content, blogs, and tutorials for the community.
-These are great ways to learn about open-source and to share your knowledge with the community.
-The goal for the coming months is to contribute more to open-source and help new folks to get into open-source and cyber-security. <br>
-Familiar with: DevOps: Docker and Kubernetes • Python, Go, YAML, Bash, and Java • Git GitHub, Linux, Computer Networks • Web: HTML CSS JavaScript and React •  APIs • Cyber Security: Web App Penetration Testing.

 <div align="center">
   <h3> Open Source communities </h3>